torquebox/torquebox.org/news/2011-04-04-fornightly-update-no1.md

 think I got the better end of that stick.

-Through a very generous contribution from [CloudBees], we have migrated from our TeamCity CI server to a Jenkins-based on.
+Through a very generous contribution from [CloudBees], we have migrated from our TeamCity CI server to a Jenkins-based one.
 Also, since we recommend our incremental builds (previously called "dev builds" or "nightlies"), we've [created a page][builds] to make it easier to know what changes are in which builds.